DavidLi210/CourseProjectForDatabaseDesign/README.md

 could make the management easier.
 2. borrower cart, the manager do not need to check out all books for a user one by one, he/she could check out all by once and remove some books from the cart.
-3. All CRUD functions for book management.
-4.Designed a relational model for a simplified University Library database system, normalized with BCNF/4NF
+3. Designed a relational model for a simplified University Library database system, normalized with BCNF/4NF